pH200/cycle-react/docs/working-with-react.md

 ```

 This is because Cycle-React evaluates the vtree(ReactElement) inside the Rx
-subscription instead of `ReactClass.prototype.render`.
+subscription instead of `Component.prototype.render`.
 In order to fix this,
 you can return the lazy value of ReactElement with the option
 `{bindThis: true}` set.